 In a “posterior subcapsular cataract”, the blurry part of your lens often starts right in the center.
 That means even when the cataract is early and just beginning, it already can be impactful to your vision.

-Other types of cataracts can grow from the outside in, which take longer to reach the center part of your vision.
+Other types of cataracts can grow from the outside in, which takes longer to reach the center part of your vision.
 Therefore, these cataracts don’t progress as rapidly.

-In some patients with diabetics, their cataracts can progress so quickly that the impairment to activities such as reading and driving seem to occur overnight.
+In some patients with diabetics, their cataracts can progress so quickly that the impairment to activities such as reading and driving seems to occur overnight.

 Many different problems can cause vision loss.
 It’s important that you see your doctor immediately for any vision loss, especially sudden vision loss.

 3. Diabetics are at higher risk of certain complications after surgery

 Patients with diabetes can have damage to the blood vessels in the back part of the eye.
 The damage to the blood vessel wall causes the blood vessels to leak fluid and proteins into the retina.

 This is a condition called “diabetic macular edema”.